diagrams

 layout stylesheets

-The language is modeled after CSS.
 The selector language has 4 tags (terminal, nonterminal, sequence, stack); wildcard, class, and ID selectors; a :root pseudo-selector; and descendant and child combinators.
-Specificity and cascading is as in CSS.
-The possible properties are explained below.

-justify-content controls horizontal justification of a container's items.
-It is an inherited property.
 The possible values are left, right, start, end, center, space-around, space-between, and space-evenly.
-The default value is space-between.

-Other properties (all non-inherited) are
+Other properties (non-inherited except where noted) are

-• gap a nonnegative number, default 0;
+gap a nonnegative number, default 0;

-• continuation-marker, a string, default ; and
+continuation-marker, a string, default …; and

-• font, up to 4 space-separated strings, being the font family, style, weight, and size, respectively, taking their default values if omitted, which are sans-serif, normal, normal, and 1rem.
+font, up to 4 space-separated strings, being the font family, style, weight, and size, respectively, taking their default values if omitted, which are sans-serif, normal, normal, and 1rem.